SecureChainFinance/camo-banano-light-wallet/README.md

-# camo-banano-light-wallet
+# camo-paw-light-wallet

-light wallet for banano that supports camo transactions
+light wallet for PAW digital that supports camo transactions

 # instructions on basic usage: